 This is where hoof boots come in, they help your horse to move easily over terrain he would otherwise be reluctant to travel on.
 The key here is that the horse will be more comfortable and use his hooves correctly – landing heel first, flexing the hoof at the frog and rolling over at the toe.
 This promotes good blood flow circulation within the hoof capsule, helping improve the whole hoof.
 Over time naturally trimmed hooves will grow thicker walls and soles, build calloused frogs and hoof boots may then only be needed occasionally.
 The more riding you do the quicker the hooves will become like steel, and the faster they will grow.

-Riding a horse that is un-comfortble will encourage a toe first landing, and this has an adverse effect on the mechanics of the hoof.
-Boots should be used during the transition period after shoeing, and when riding is not regular enough to keep them hardened and calloused.
+Riding a horse that is uncomfortable will encourage a toe first landing, and this has an adverse effect on the mechanics of the hoof.
+Boots should be used during the transition period, particular after metal shoes are removed and when riding is not regular enough to keep the hooves hardened and calloused.